ligurio/awesome-ttygames/README.md

 ### Let it Ride

-a multi-player card game, written by Hero
+is a multi-player card game.

 **Play**: ```telnet mud.darkerrealms.org 2000```